hCaptcha/HCaptcha-ios-sdk/README.md

 }
 ```

-**Note**: If you update verify parameters and call `validate` a second time, call `reset()` before the second validation to ensure updated parameters are recognized by hCaptcha.
+**Note**: If you update verify parameters and call `validate` a second time, call `reset()` before the second validation to ensure updated parameters are consumed by the SDK.

 ## Compiled size: impact on including in your app